-In addition to the business services provided by central University IT, other IT services are provided by colleges and other units.
+In addition to the business services provided by central University IT, other IT services are provided by colleges, other units and centers of excellence, which provides services available to the entire University system, but is managed by a unit other than central IT.
 IT is developing a unified service portfolio toward the goal of presenting a comprehensive list of IT services to the University.

-Service directors (SD) are responsible for creating a strategic vision for their services.
+Service owners (SO) are responsible for creating a strategic vision for their services.
 That vision must enable a service that broadly meets the needs of the entire University and must be delivered on time and on budget.
-In order to do this, SDs must have a process by which:
+In order to do this, SOs must have a process by which:

 - End users (people who use the services) and customers (key stakeholders) can express their requirements for the service

-- The SD subsequently prioritizes those requirements to set the strategic direction for the service through
+- The SO subsequently prioritizes those requirements to set the strategic direction for the service through

 - Budget allocation